 Sea Hollies have a wide range of growing conditions and provide various uses in your garden.
 Like most flowers, they thrive in full sunlight and well-drained moist soil.
 Sea Hollies like sandy soil, however, their long taproot allows them to tolerate poor soil conditions including drought.
 Sea Holly seeds can be sown directly into the garden however they may not bloom in the first year as they require warm moist stratification for one month followed by a month of cold moist stratification.
-Sea hollies are carefree plants once established and do not require much watering expect during long droughts.
-They do not require fertilizer and it advised not to use fertilizer because it can leave them droopy and less compact.
+Sea hollies are carefree plants once established and do not require much watering except during long droughts.
+They do not require fertiliser and it is advised not to use fertilizer because it can leave them droopy and less compact.

 The Sea Holly Flowers are native to the coastlines of Europe and Mediterranean climates.
-These flowers would be suited to the following regions: Australia, Southern States of North America, and Costal lines in South America.
+These flowers would be suited to the following regions: Australia, Southern States of North America, and Coastal lines in South America.
 These flowers should be able to grow in Coastal Areas of Australia.

 Scientific Name Nigella